oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 ENTRYPOINT ["dotnet", "Okta.Blog.Chat.dll"]
 ```

-What is going on is we are building and publishing our application first.
+We are building and publishing our application first.
 Next, we copy the build files and call `ENTRYPOINT`, which translates to "run dotnet with our published DLL" - nothing extraordinary, right?
-The `FROM` keywords are using other built docker files as base images to build our image from, so all the work of installing .NET etc., is already done.
+The `FROM` keywords use other built docker files as base images to build our image from, so the work of installing .NET is already done.

 Now add a **.dockerignore** file with the below content so that they are not copied to the final image.